-I checked the sign again.
-There weren’t too many eco gardens in this particular corner of Panama but I wanted to be sure, nevertheless.
-This time, however, it had changed slightly; beneath the lettering there sat an upcycled frog, its eyes bulging with a grin as wide as the valley beneath.
-The sight took a few seconds to sink in but I accepted the warm, if slightly surreal, welcome.
-This would be unlike any garden, eco or otherwise, I would have experienced before.
+I checked the sign once more.
+There weren’t too many eco gardens in this particular corner of Panama, but I wanted to be sure, nevertheless.
+This time, however, it had changed slightly.
+Under the lettering sat an upcycled frog, its eyes bulging with a grin as wide as the valley below.
+The sight took a few seconds to sink in, but I accepted the warm, if slightly surreal, welcome.
+This visit would be unlike any trip to a garden, eco or otherwise, I encountered before.

 In El Explorador’s case, happiness is built as if channelled from a fever dream.
-The short climb into the garden indicates something different is on the horizon: a series of flower pots, each decorated with wide-eyed grins, add a slightly disconcerting edge to proceedings.
-As I reached the garden itself I stood transfixed as the ethereal strains of a Debussy melody ebbed and flowed.
-Lost in a daydream I swayed gently to the passing breeze as El Explorador begun to cast its spell.
+The short climb into the garden indicates something different is on the horizon: a series of flowerpots, each decorated with wide-eyed grins, add a discombobulating edge to proceedings.
+As I reached the garden itself, I stood transfixed as the ethereal strains of a Debussy melody ebbed and flowed.
+Lost in a daydream, I swayed gently to the passing breeze as El Explorador begun to cast its spell.

-The same grin and inviting eyes could be found everywhere: even the trees and bins seemed to be lulling me over with their giant smiles and coquettish gaze.
+The same grin and inviting eyes manifested themselves everywhere, taking form on the pots, pans and myriad trinkets scattered incongruously around the site.
+Even the trees and bins seemed to be lulling me over with their giant smiles and coquettish gaze.

-Unfortunately, as Debussy turned into Rachmaninoff, reality had started to make itself known once more and as I surveyed El Explorador a final time I felt sure the figures had gathered to bid me farewell, their countenances divine and their mouths eternally grinning.
+Unfortunately, as Debussy turned into Rachmaninoff, reality started to make itself known once more and as I surveyed El Explorador a final time I felt the figures gathering to bid me farewell, their countenances divine and their mouths eternally grinning.